MediaUncovered/hunter-gatherer/README.md

 ./test.sh
 ```
 Will rebuild all the docker images to make sure everything is up to the latest production configs.
 In addition it will also build and launch a test container which will run unit tests.

+**Any Pull Request that does not pass the test suite will not be merged**